 One sip and you will discover why the Tom Collins has been a favorite cocktail for over a century.
 It's a tall, refreshing gin sour.
 The recipe is incredibly easy to follow, too, making it a drink that anyone can mix up.

 The Tom Collins belongs to the "Collins" family of mixed drinks and the primary difference between each is the base liquor used and in this case, it's gin.
 It's a rather transparent mix, so your choice of gin will have the greatest impact on its flavor.
 While you don't need to use the best gin, it will be better with something that's at least mid-shelf.

 Beyond the gin, you will need lemon juice, simple syrup, and club soda.
-They're all very common drink ingredients and it's likely to be in your bar or kitchen right now.
+They're all very common drink ingredients and likely to be in your bar or kitchen right now.
 This simplicity is one reason why the Tom Collins has long been a staple for drinkers worldwide.

 Top with club soda.